nathan-tam/webdev-project/README.md

 ## Technical Information
 The following are the main pages that make up our website and a brief description of each.
-* `index.html`, the main landing page.
+* `index.php`, the main landing page.
 Contains the login button and tool explanation.
-* `login.html`, the login page a user sees if they are logged out.
+* `login.php`, the login page a user sees if they are logged out.
 Users are not be able to access any other part of the website until they are logged in.
-* `register.html`, the page a user sees if they choose to register from the login page.
+* `register.php`, the page a user sees if they choose to register from the login page.
-* `search.html`, the page users access to search for books.
+* `search.php`, the page users access to search for books.
 Contains a search bar in the middle, similar to the Google homepage.
-* `readlist.html`, the page users access to see the books they’ve already catalogued.
+* `bookshelf.php`, the page users access to see the books they’ve already catalogued.

-Below are the outlines of our functions used to make back end calls:
-* `getBooks(string: search term)`
-* `addBook(string: ISBN, string: username, string: password)`
-* `rmBook(string: ISBN, string: username, string: password)`
-* `listBooks(string: username, string: password)`
+Our Database Scheme:
+* Users and their logged books are related together with a 'usersbooks' join table.
+* Everytime a user logs a book, a new entry is made into the table with their user ID and the book's ISBN.
+* This way, we can ensure every row is always unique.